 I maybe thought about the problem in a more general way, which makes the proof verbose.
 But I think it’s somewhat intuitive.

 You can prove this by induction.
 For example, consider case where n is even.
-Pick a random edge, orient it arbitrarily, and remove it from the graph.
+Pick a random edge and remove it from the graph.
 There are two possibilities:

-• The graph remains one component, in which case we can orient the edge arbitrarily and by induction there exists a way to finish orienting the edges so that all outdegrees are even
+The graph remains one component, in which case we can orient the removed edge arbitrarily.
+By induction there exists a way to finish orienting the edges so that all outdegrees are even

 Then for the algorithm, it’s too complicated to implement the above, (although it’s doable with online bridge finding).
 But the characterization is very convenient–we can consider a leaf of the DFS tree and see that pointing all back edges out and deciding on the direction of the tree edge based on the parity of deg(leaf) will never make an orientable graph unorientable.